PawelLipski/docker-ci-blog/blog.md

 We’ll return to the final section (the one with `user_id` and `group_id` ARGs) when speaking about non-root user setup.

-The purpose of the second section (the one with `git_version` ARG) is to install git in the desired version.
+The purpose of the second section (the one with `git_version` ARG) is to install git in a specific version.
 The non-obvious piece here is the very long chain of `&&`-ed shell commands under `RUN`, some of which, surprisingly, relate to _removing_ rather than installing software (`apk del`, `rm`).
 Two questions arise: why combine so many commands into a single `RUN` rather than split them into multiple `RUN`s and why even remove any software at all?

 Docker stores the image contents in layers that correspond to Dockerfile instructions.
-If an instruction (usually `RUN` or `COPY`) adds data to the underlying file system (which is typically OverlayFS nowadays, by the way), this data, even if it's later removed in a subsequent layer, will remain a part of the layer corresponding to the instruction, and will thus make its way to the final image.
+If an instruction (usually `RUN` or `COPY`) adds data to the underlying file system (which is typically [OverlayFS](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) nowadays, by the way), this data, even if it's later removed in a subsequent layer, will remain a part of the layer corresponding to the instruction, and will thus make its way to the final image.

 If a piece of software (like `alpine-sdk`) is only needed for building the image but not for running the container, then leaving it installed is a pure waste of space.